What’s happening at Universal Studios Singapore these days? Also, find out about the park’s expansion plans in this update!

 Last month, RWS announced its plans to expand USS with two new themed zones, Minion Park and Super Nintendo World.
 The park will build these new zones by replacing Madagascar, and possibly carve out space from the RWS Waterfront area which will also be completely overhauled.

-From what I heard – and this may or may be final – Minion Park will be built near Far Far Away.
-As for Super Nintendo World, the plan is to take over the show building of Madagascar: A Crate Adventure and the space beside it.
+From what I heard – and this may or may be final – Minion Park will be built near the Far Far Away zone.
+As for Super Nintendo World, the plan is to take over the show building of Madagascar: A Crate Adventure and the space beside it that is currently occupied by facilities outside of Universal Studios Singapore.

 Somewhere around the current Madagascar Ship will be the entrance to Super Nintendo World.